-The safety standards aim to keep children safer in their cribs and prevent deaths resulting from detaching crib drop-sides and faulty/defective hardware.
+The safety standards aim to keep children safer in their cribs and reduce the likelihood of injury or death resulting from detaching crib drop-sides and faulty/defective hardware.

 If your organization owns or operates a child care facility and charges a fee for its services, the new crib rule applies to your child care center.
 The new regulations will most likely apply to your organization if your child care workers are paid, even if you do not charge a fee.
 As of December 28, 2012, child care facilities must only use cribs that comply with the new crib standards.